 They had revolutionised the 1990s with their superlative fielding, with Jonty Rhodes leading the way.
 They were hit hard by match-fixing, but have managed to turn things around.
 However, they have not yet won an ICC event.
 They have been knocked out during the business end of the tournament (most tragically during in the 1999 World Cup semi-final).

-Yet, South African fans would be proud of the fact that in August 2012they became the first nation to be ranked number one across all formats.
+Yet, South African fans would be proud of the fact that in August 2012, they became the first nation to be ranked number one across all formats.

 The salient feature of South African cricket has been their all-rounders: from Aubrey Faulkner to Jacques Kallis, one champion after another have ensured that they have remained a formidable outfit from Day One.